python/devguide/gitbootcamp.rst

 Use the utility script `cherry_picker.py <https://github.com/python/core-workflow/tree/master/cherry_picker>`_
-from the `core-workflow  <https://github.com/python/core-workflow>`_ repository to backport the commit .
+from the `core-workflow  <https://github.com/python/core-workflow>`_ repository to backport the commit.

 The core developer who merged the pull request is expected to do the backport.